RealistikDash/onecho/README.md

 # onecho
-A single-file, dependency-less osu! server implementation.
+A single-file, dependency-less osu! server stack implementation.

 ## Rules
 This project follows four core rules:
 - All code must be in a single Python file.
 - No modules may be used outside of the Python standard library (meaning many things must be implemented by us)
-- No `re` (regex) library allowed to make the game funnier.
+- No `re` (regex) or `sqlite3` library allowed to make the game funnier.
 - Haveing fun.

 ## Progress